KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu/automaticscenesplit.rst

   :align: center

-This menu item is available from the Clip Jobs menu that appears when you :ref:`project_tree` on a clip in the Project Tree
+This menu item is available from the Clip Jobs menu that appears when you :ref:`project_tree` on a clip in the Project Bin.

 .. image:: /images/20210508-kdenlive-21.04-Scene_Split_Menu.png